31131023374/analysis/contract.md

 - Follower can:
   + Read contract and all its sales orders
   + Create sales orders from contract
-- Open contracts: contracts not be set salesperson
+- Open contracts: contracts are not set salesperson
   + Administration profile: Full permission
   + Others: permission as a follower